antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * In Field 3 choose Find Differential expression between groups
 * This dataset has been annotated with type information.
-Each sample was assigned to either the mesenchymal or the adrenergic type, in R2 this is called a *track*.
+Each sample was assigned to either the MESenchymal or the ADReNergic type, in R2 this is called a *track*.
 Choose the proper track in the 'Select a track' dropdown.
-Since we have only 8 samples make sure that the
+Since we have only 8 samples make sure that the multiple testing correction is set to

 ---------
   ![](_static/images/R2d2_logo.png)**How is this figure different from the former?**